ooddle

 Most people train too hard to get the benefits they actually want.

 Zone 2 cardio has become a buzzword, but the underlying science is older than the trend.
 It refers to a specific intensity of aerobic work, low enough that you can hold a conversation, high enough that your body is building real metabolic machinery.
 The benefit is not in any single session.
-It is in what accumulates across months.
+It is in what accumulates across months of patient, unflashy effort.

 What Zone 2 Cardio Actually Is

 This is not a casual stroll.
 It feels like work.
+Your breathing is deeper than at rest.
+You can feel your heart.
 But it is work your body can keep doing for forty five to ninety minutes without breaking down.
+That is the whole point.
+The duration matters as much as the intensity, because the adaptations we are after only show up when the system stays in this state long enough.

 The Research